 Rhodes Scholarships are prestigious international fellowship awards first granted to scholars in 1904.
-The Rhodes Trust, established in honor of Cecil J Rhodes, providing funding for scholars to pursue post graduate studies at Oxford University.
-The US and its territories are allocated 32 slots each year.
+The Rhodes Trust, established in honor of Cecil J Rhodes, providing funding for scholars to pursue post-graduate studies at Oxford University.
+The United States and its territories are allocated 32 slots each year.
 Scholars are selected based on outstanding scholarly achievements, as well as character and leadership qualities.

 US Universities with the Most Rhodes Scholars

-With 347 Rhodes scholarship awards, Harvard tops the list of scholars per institution.
+With 362 Rhodes scholarship awards from 1904 to 2018, Harvard tops the list of scholars per institution.
 The high numbers of exemplary scholars can be attributed to the institution's excellence in arts and humanities as well as science and technology.
 Harvard athletes have also earned more Rhodes scholarships than any other university.

-Yale is a private Ivy League research university founded in 1701 in New Haven, Connecticut.
-It is the third oldest institution of higher learning in the US and is ranked second according to the number of Rhodes Scholars per institution with 231 awards.
+Yale University is a private Ivy League research university founded in 1701 in New Haven, Connecticut.
+It is the third oldest institution of higher learning in the US and is ranked second according to the number of Rhodes Scholars per institution with 245 awards.

 Bill Clinton, a former US president and alumnus of the Yale School of Law, won the prestigious scholarship in 1968.
 Other notable Rhodes scholars from this institution include American politician Cory Booker and renowned author and feminist Naomi Wolf.

 Princeton University was established in 1746 in Princeton, New Jersey.
 With 210 award winners, Princeton ranks third in US institutions for total number of Rhodes Scholars.
 The university is also frequently rated among the top five universities in the US.